 - In the Wildstorm Universe, this is basically the case for the international super-team Stormwatch.
-Its team members actually get a lot of flak from America, which, in this continuity, wish they were the world police.
+Its team members actually get a lot of flak from America, who, in this continuity, wish they were the world police.

 - In Marvel Comics, S.H.I.E.L.D. wavers back and forth between being a UN peacekeeping force and being affiliated with the USA exclusively.

 - The UN is militarized in The Animatrix, (and is apparently far more powerful by this time) as a direct result of humanity uniting against the Machines.

 - Used in the A Thief in the Night films (a Christian End Times series).
 After the Rapture and subsequent emergency, the UN reforms itself into the UN Imperium of Total Emergency.
 It proceeds to do evil: forcing people to get branded, controlling food supplies, having their own secret police, etc.

 - The UN (pronounced "un") was imagined to be this in Idiocracy.

 - In The Art of War, Neil Shaw (played by Wesley Snipes) is an agent working for a United Nations black ops team that uses espionage, assassination, and other quasi-ethical methods to ensure cooperation from problematic nations.

 - The United Nations in The Lord of Opium is apparently this, since they can launch airstrikes on sovereign nations, and one of the plot points is the Esperanza has UN troops waiting outside of the borders of Opium; waiting for the force field to go down.
 Maria uses UN issued battle armor to survive a trip through the holoport.